GeraltvonRiva/hello-world/README.md

 My first repository to get to know GitHub

 Hello there!
-So this is my firs project.
+So this is my first project.
 Let's get started!